Professional Development for YS staff

 |Online Programming for All Libraries (OPAL)||

 An international collaborative effort by libraries of all types to provide interactive, Web-based programs and training for library users and library staff members.
-Program topics are wide-ranging but do include youth services topics, including a 2007 program from YALSA on Teen Tech Week.
-Many past programs are archived.
+Program topics are wide-ranging but do include youth services topics.
+Only archived programs available.

 |YALSA Professional Development Center||